 If a lawn looks tired or just “worn out,” if it needs growing amounts of water and fertilizer to thrive, or is disease or insect prone, it’s an excellent candidate for overseeding.

-Many older lawns were established with “Contractor’s Mix” turf grasses not suited for the needs of today’s homeowner.
-They’re often more disease and insect prone, requiring more fertilizer and water.
+Many older lawns were established with “Contractor’s Mix” turf grasses not suited for the needs of today’s homeowners.
+They’re often more disease and insect-prone, requiring more fertilizer and water.